 Here’s What a Newly Accepted Partner Family Can Expect…

-1. The family agrees to perform a minimum of 350 “sweat equity” hours in building their Habitat house or other Habitat projects.
+1. The family agrees to perform a minimum of 300-450 “sweat equity” hours in building their Habitat house or other Habitat projects.
+Required work hours will depend on the number of applicants.
 Sweat equity hours support and foster the efforts of Habitat to provide decent, affordable housing for low-income families.
 Sweat Equity hours may be earned as follows:

-- To be eligible to qualify for the Habitat house the signer(s), (applicant & co-applicant as a unit), must collectively put in at least 175 sweat equity hours.
-Additional work may be performed by members of the extended family, friends, and neighbors, all of which will be counted towards the total number of hours required, which is 350.
+- To qualify for a Habitat house, the signer(s) (applicant & co-applicant) must each complete 150 sweat equity hours.
+Additionally, 150 sweat equity hours can be completed by members of the extended family, friends, and neighbors.
+Hours completed by applicants and their friends and family are counted towards the total number of hours required, which is 300-450.

-- Up to 90 hours of the 350 required may be fulfilled by the signers through community involvement or self-improvement programs as approved by Habitat.
+- Up to 90 of the required hours may be fulfilled by the applicants through community involvement or self-improvement programs as approved by Habitat.

-- Families are required to attend three (3) educational seminars sponsored by Habitat’s Family Support Committee during their first year in the program.
+- Families are required to attend educational seminars sponsored by Habitat’s Family Support Committee during their first year in the program.
 Sweat equity will be granted for each seminar attended.

 2. Construction related work authorized under this agreement must be assigned, coordinated, supervised, and approved by the Construction Manager acting on behalf of Habitat.